 A doctor first asks the person about symptoms.
-Chest tightness or pain, shortness of breath (dyspnea) either at rest or during exertion, cough, coughing up of sputum or blood (hemoptysis), and wheezing may indicate a lung or airway disorder.
-Other, more general symptoms, such as fever, weakness, fatigue, or a general feeling of illness or discomfort (malaise), sometimes also reflect a lung or airway disorder.
+Chest tightness or pain, shortness of breath (dyspnea Shortness of Breath Shortness of breath—what doctors call dyspnea—is the unpleasant sensation of having difficulty breathing.
+People experience and describe shortness of breath differently depending on the cause... read more ) either at rest or during exertion, cough, coughing up of sputum or blood Coughing Up Blood Coughing up blood from the respiratory tract is called hemoptysis.
+The amount of blood produced can vary from a few streaks of blood mixed with normal sputum to large amounts of pure blood.... read more (hemoptysis), and wheezing Wheezing Wheezing is a high-pitched, whistling sound that occurs during breathing when the airways are partially blocked.
+(See also Wheezing in Infants and Young Children.)
+Wheezing results from a narrowing... read more may indicate a lung or airway disorder.
+More general symptoms, such as fever, weakness, fatigue, or a general feeling of illness or discomfort (malaise), sometimes also reflect a lung or airway disorder.

 Next, the doctor asks the person about

 Other current and previous medical problems and treatments